belong-inc/dbtvault-bigquery-demo/README.md

 ```

 ### 4. Set up vault
-In this demo, we create hubs, links, and satelites as vault.
+In this demo, we create hubs, links, and satellites as vault.

 Create `vault` dir under `models` and put related contents.